pranav-abhyankar/weather-app/README.md

 # Weather App 🌞

-A simple weather app built using HTML, CSS, and JavaScript that provides current weather information for a searched city.
+A simple yet powerful weather app built using HTML, CSS, and JavaScript that provides current weather information for a searched city.
 The app uses a free weather API to fetch data and displays it in three sections: Temperature, Humidity, and Wind.
+With its clean and intuitive interface, users can easily find the weather information they need.

 ## Features 🚀
 * Search for weather information by city name 🔍